Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution: Introduction

 \paragraph{Contributions.} To summarize, our main contributions are:

-\begin{enumerate}[leftmargin=18pt] \item We provide a theoretical analysis showing that the impact of missing features depends strongly on feature sparsity, and derive an information-theoretic bound on the resulting loss. \item We introduce one synthetic and three real-world datasets with dense, informative features, and show experimentally that models appearing robust on sparse benchmarks fail on these datasets. \item We propose realistic evaluation protocols, including new, more representative instances of MCAR and MNAR mechanisms and train–test distribution shifts, and demonstrate that existing methods are not robust to all the possible settings. \item We introduce \gnnmask, a simple yet effective method, and show that it \rebuttal{is competitive with respect to} existing approaches across datasets, missingness types, and distribution shifts. \end{enumerate}
+\begin{enumerate}[leftmargin=*, itemsep=0pt, topsep=0pt] \item We provide a theoretical analysis showing that the impact of missing features depends strongly on feature sparsity, and derive an information-theoretic bound on the resulting loss. \item We introduce one synthetic and three real-world datasets with dense, informative features, and show experimentally that models appearing robust on sparse benchmarks fail on these datasets. \item We propose realistic evaluation protocols, including new, more representative instances of MCAR and MNAR mechanisms and train–test distribution shifts, and demonstrate that existing methods are not robust to all the possible settings. \item \ff{We show that adding a simple MIM component to existing GNN architectures is competitive with respect to existing approaches across datasets, missingness types, distribution shifts, and benchmarks with naturally occurring missingness.} \end{enumerate}

-\rebuttal{The core aim of this paper is to redefine how research on GNNs with missing features should move forward.
-We show that apparent progress in this area has been largely constrained by the evaluation itself: existing benchmarks rely on sparse, weakly informative features and overly benign missingness mechanisms, making current results difficult to interpret and obscuring the true robustness of existing methods.
-By introducing dense, semantically meaningful datasets, realistic missingness protocols, and a clear theoretical framing, we establish a foundation that enables more meaningful and reliable research directions.
-Within this improved evaluation setup, \gnnmask\ is intentionally simple: once evaluation artifacts are removed, a lightweight, assumption-free model can outperform more complex approaches.
-Thus, \gnnmask\ serves as an effective baseline that naturally arises from the identification and analysis of the limitations of the current evaluation setup.
-The broader contribution of this work lies in establishing a principled and realistic evaluation framework, with \gnnmask\ serving as a clear baseline within it.}
+\ff{The core aim of this paper is to enable more reliable evaluation of GNNs with missing node features.
+We show that apparent robustness is often driven by evaluation artifacts, namely sparse features and overly benign missingness mechanisms.
+By combining dense, semantically meaningful datasets, realistic missingness protocols, and a clear theoretical framing, we establish a foundation that enables more meaningful and reliable research directions.
+Within this improved evaluation setup, adding a simple MIM component to GNNs yields a lightweight baseline that avoids MAR assumptions, making it ideal under MNAR mechanisms and robust for real-world datasets where the missingness process is unknown.}